VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 {
     static void Main()
     {
-        // literal tuple conversion is "distributed" to the arguments of the tuple
+        // literal tuple conversion is "distributed" to the arguments of the tuple.
         // I.E. every argument is individually target-typed.
         // An instance of (int, int, int) is never created.
         //